-Burgenland has countless architectural monuments, just to mention a few of them: Halbturn palace (built in 1711); the monastery church in Loretto (1651); the castle Schlaining in Stadtschlaining (1272).
-Additional tourist attractions are the yearly music and wine festivals and the various thermal baths, as Bad Tatzmannsdorf and Therme Stegersbach.
-Because of the closeness to Styria, famous ski resorts (Schladming, Rohrmoos, Pichl) are practically right round the corner.
+Burgenland has countless architectural monuments, just to mention a few of them: the baroque Halbturn palace (built in 1711); the monastery church in Loretto (1651); the castle Schlaining in Stadtschlaining (1272); the palace Esterhazy in Eisenstadt; the historic district of Rust.
+Furthermore, there are numerous music and wine festivals and various thermal baths, as Bad Tatzmannsdorf and Therme Stegersbach.
+Because of the closeness to Styria, famous ski resorts (Schladming, Rohrmoos, Pichl) are practically round the corner.
 The most popular location for not only surfing and sailing enthusiasts but all tourists in Burgenland is of course the lake Neusiedler See, which is stated in the UNESCO`s World Heritage List.

 Every year 2.5 Mio tourists visit Burgenland and this number rises constantly.
 Therefore, the hotel occupancy in the winter period is around 43.1% and in the summer period around 53.9%.
 Thus, the tourism industry shows great potential.